petl/RaspberryPi_5inch_case/README.md

 * autostart: this file is just the windowmanager autostart procedure and should be copied to .config/lxsession/LXDE-pi/autostart so it gets run when the pi has finished booting up.
 It basically starts the wifi and then the chromium browser.

+The whole blog post with more pictures is [here](https://quiescentcurrent.com/blog/post.php?p_id=61).